-It’s no secret that when you stay in a five-star resort or even just a budget motel, someone had to have spent a lot of time and money on how it looks.
-It’s not an accident that the circa 1980 flowery comforter matches the abstract painting hanging above your bed.
+It’s no secret that when you stay in a five-star resort or even just a budget motel, you pay attention to your surroundings.
+If the hotel did its job, you notice that someone had to have spent a lot of time and money on how it looks.
+It’s not an accident that the circa 1980 fancy comforter matches the abstract painting hanging above your bed.
 Or that the towels you dry your hands with bear the same embroidered logo as your bath towels.
-The point is that you are provided an experience when you arrive and stay in the hotel, which is accomplished through the use of design.
+You are provided an experience when you arrive and stay in the hotel.
+This experience is accomplished through the use of design.
 Some properties do it very well, by maintaining a very consistent design and immersing their guests in their brand.
 If this concept holds for the property’s physical address, then why wouldn’t it be carried over to the web address as well?

 There is almost an infinite number of formulas that can be cooked up to present a successful design.
-In interior design, these principles and elements are put to use by making guests feel welcome as they enter the lobby and provide them comfort in their rooms or even offer a logical exit path in the event of an emergency.
+In interior design, these principles and elements are put to use by making guests feel welcome as they enter the lobby.
+They provide them comfort in their rooms or even offer a logical exit path in the event of an emergency.
 In very much the same way, guests of a hotel’s website should be provided with similar attention to detail.
 Their initial arrival at the site should be met with a welcoming feel that is unified with the property’s interior design elements.
-When providing images of guest rooms, the user must feel like he or she would want to stay in that room, and if they decide to book, there should be a logical and straightforward path to the booking engine as well.
-Common knowledge on the property is just as essential as common knowledge on the website.
+When providing images of guest rooms, the user must feel like he or she would want to stay in that room.
+If they decide to book, there should be a logical and straightforward path to the booking engine as well.
+General knowledge on the property is just as essential as common knowledge on the website.

 First Impressions: Before the guests even set foot in the hotel